icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 The 747 airfoil has a different ratio of leading edge diameter of curvature to chord length than the NACA0012 airfoil, with is a factor in the correlation of the Cd value with ice.
-The BAC 470 airfoil in Figure 7 appears to have a leading edge curvature to chord ratio of 0.016, about half that of the NACA0012.
+The BAC 470 airfoil in Figure 9 appears to have a leading edge curvature to chord ratio of 0.016, about half that of the NACA0012.

 ![Figure 9.png](images/wilder/Figure%209.png)
+_Public Domain image._

 So, we will stretch the Cd correlation once again for an airfoil that was not in the NASA-TM-83556 data.